jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-7/section-2/chapter-3.md

 88 Casuists frequently used an action's tendency towards a society's welfare as the standard to determine right or wrong.
 It does not follow that a regard to the society's welfare should be the sole virtuous motive of action.
 It should only cast the balance against all other motives, in any competition.

-89 Benevolence might be the sole principle of action in the Deity as it is not easy to conceive what other motive an all-perfect Being can act from.
+{{< s v="89" >}} Benevolence might be the sole principle of action in the Deity as it is not easy to conceive what other motive an all-perfect Being can act from.

 <!-- There are several arguments for this.
 It is